What are energy drinks?

 What are the possible reactions to energy drinks?

-Energy drinks can have side effects because of their caffeine content.
+Energy drinks can have many side effects.
 The following reactions have been reported:

 - nausea, vomiting, and/or an upset stomach;